HumanCellAtlas/dcp-community/charters/DataOperations/charter.md

 The Data Operations is not responsible for determining what data or data types are made available through the DCP.

-As many of the features and requirements for the data workflow and data distribution will be implemented through other components, the majority of technical aspects pertaining to the data workflow and data distribution will be implemented by the appropriate component, and not Data Operations.
+As many of the features and requirements for the data lifecycle and data distribution will be implemented through other components, the majority of technical aspects pertaining to the data lifecycle and data distribution will be implemented by the appropriate component, and not Data Operations.

 ## Milestones and Deliverables

 2019 Q3
-- Follow a dataset through the entire data workflow in order to understand each step and assess the current process.
+- Follow a dataset through the entire data lifecycle in order to understand each step and assess the current process.
 - Organize incentivized data contribution program in conjunction with the HCA General Meeting in Barcelona in order to encourage pre-publication data contribution.
 - Establish ZenDesk ticket triage procedure.

 2019 Q4
-- Write actionable RFCs aimed to improve the data workflow.
+- Write actionable RFCs aimed to improve the data lifecycle.
 - Establish an MVP of features and improvements that are the prerequisite to a first Data Distribution

 2020 Q1